 PDF Document Analysis

 PDFs use the file block type with mime_type set to application/pdf.
-For PDFs, a medium media resolution is recommended.
+Use a medium media resolution for PDFs.

 pdf_bytes = open(r'data\apple 10-q q1 2024.pdf', 'rb').read()